Aklakan/japanese-word-forms-trainer/README.md

 ## Credits go to...

 * ...
-Dennis Knopf-sensei for assembling the exercise data
+Dennis Yim-sensei for assembling the exercise data
 * ... the highly talented artist [Djamila Knopf](http://www.djamilaknopf.com/); the background image in this project is used with her permission
 * ...
 This [blog post by Samuel Teboul](https://medium.com/js-dojo/how-to-configure-webpack-4-with-vuejs-a-complete-guide-209e943c4772) for giving me a kick start in setting up a modern web app project